Performance Breakdown

 Low Pile Results

-Strangely, this cordless vacuum did better on low pile carpet than on hard floors, specifically on pet litter and coffee grounds, where it got a few percentage points higher.
+Strangely, this cordless vacuum performed better on low-pile carpet than on hard floors, specifically on pet litter and coffee grounds, where it achieved a few percentage points higher performance.

-Please note that the carpet mode in the Shark Vertex doesn’t increase the suction, but the brush rotation speed, so it spins more rapidly, which could be why it got a higher percentage.
+Please note that the carpet mode in the Shark Vertex doesn’t increase suction, but rather the brush rotation speed, causing it to spin more rapidly, which may be why it achieved a higher percentage.

-One downside with this is debris scattering forward, particularly heavy items like pet litter, which isn’t a big deal on carpet since fabric strands will stop debris from going too far.
+One downside to this is debris scattering forward, particularly with heavy items like pet litter, which isn’t a significant issue on carpet since fabric strands will prevent debris from traveling too far.

 Mid Pile Results

-Again, excellent results, even with the low airflow, as it picked up 100% in three (of the) experiments.
+Again, excellent results were achieved, even with the low airflow, as it picked up 100% in three of the experiments.

 The increased brush rotation speed helped with cleaning this surface, and I used the max setting for the closing passes, which is why it got a high percentage.